akshay-bhanderi/learn-basic-of-java/README.md

 # Java Programming for Kids

-Welcome to the fun and exciting world of Java programming!
-This course is designed to introduce kids to the basics of Java in a simple and engaging way.
-Through easy-to-follow lessons and hands-on examples, you'll learn how to write your own Java programs and understand the fundamental concepts of programming.
-Let's get started on this amazing journey to becoming a Java programmer!
+Welcome to the exciting world of Java programming!
+This course introduces the basics of Java in a simple and engaging way.

+What you'll learn:
+- How to write your own Java programs
+- Fundamental programming concepts

+Let's get started on this journey!

 ## Table of Contents
 1. [Introduction to Java](1.md)
    - [What is Java?](1.md#what-is-java)
    - [Setting Up Java](1.md#setting-up-java)